mrojasb2000/go-standard-library/README.md

 When you need to write the same output into maro than one target, there is a helping hand available in the built-in package.
 The recipe show how to implement writing simultaneously into multiple targets.

 `go run multiwr.go`

+### Piping between writer and reader

+The pipes between processes are the easy way to use the output of the first process as the input of other processes.
+The same concept could be done in Go, for example, to pipe data from one socket to another socket, to create the tunneled connection.
+This recipe will show you how to to create the pipe with use of the Go built-in library.

+`go run pipe.go`